dankelley/dankelley.github.io/_posts/2014-01-11-smoothing-hydrographic-profiles.md

 mtext("(a) ", side=3, adj=1, line=-5/4, cex=3/4)
 {% endhighlight %}

-Middle panel: filter the detrended profile.
+For the middle panel, detrended the profile, and then filter.
 {% highlight r %}
 plotProfile(ctd, xtype="salinity", type='l')
 Sd <- detrend(pp, S0)